awwaaadddd/awwaaadddd.github.io/_posts/2023-04-27-presentation.md

     ## Reveal.js and Jekyll Academic
     ---
     ## HTML or Markdown
-    Reveal.js works with either.
-Use whatever you are more comfortable with.
+    Reveal.js works with either Use whatever you are more comfortable with.
     ---
     ## Works Anywhere
     By creating presentations using Reveal.js and hosting them on your Jekyll Academic site you will have access to them anywhere.
 No need to worry about software compatibility, no need to sign in to email accounts on public machines.
 Simply load your website and select the presentation.